inspire-eu-validation/discovery-service/A.03.10.missing.language.filter.md

 **Test method**

 Examine whether the response to a Discover Metadata request without a language specific filter contains metadata records independent from any language.
-In other words, the response (i.e. the GetRecords response XML) contains metadata records of several natural languages, as provided by the INSPIRE Discovery Service.
+In other words, the response (i.e. the GetRecords response XML) contains all the metadata records matching the query regardless of their metadata language.

 **Reference(s)**